TDS RETURNS

 Here are some key points about TDS returns in India:

-2. Forms for TDS Returns: The type of TDS return form to be filed depends on the nature of deductor and deductee.
+2. Forms for TDS Returns: The type of return form to be filed depends on the nature of deductor and deductee.
 Commonly used forms include:

 • Form 24Q for salary payments